 SOMTA, through the creation of Article 10, established a process to review certain sex offenders in the custody of "Agencies with Jurisdiction" for the purposes of civil management.
 Article 10 requires the NYS Office of Mental Health (OMH) to evaluate and recommend individuals for civil management and provide treatment to individuals found by the court to be in need of civil management.
-More specifically, the statute provides for the Commissioner of Mental Health to designate multidisciplinary staff, case review teams, and psychiatric examiners to identify persons suffering from a mental abnormality that predisposes them to sexual recidivism and who may require civil management.
-It also requires OMH to develop treatment plans for persons released to the community under "Strict and Intensive Supervision and Treatment" (SIST) and to establish secure treatment facilities for persons deemed in need of confinement.
+More specifically, the statute provides for the Commissioner of the Office of Mental Health to designate multidisciplinary staff, case review teams, and psychiatric examiners to identify persons suffering from a mental abnormality that predisposes them to sexual recidivism and who may require civil management.
+It also requires OMH to develop treatment plans for persons released to the community